 Giant Geyser doesn’t erupt very often, but when it does, it’s an impressive sight.
 Eruptions can last up to 30 minutes, and the water can reach over 200 degrees Fahrenheit (93 degrees Celsius).

 If you’re lucky enough to see Giant Geyser erupt, you’ll definitely be impressed by its size and power!

 10. Monument Geyser – Monument Basin

 Monument Geyser is one of the largest attractions in this geyser basin, and it’s easy to see why.
-The cone which generates the geyser is 8 ft tall, and it often blows steam.
+The cone that generates the geyser is 8 ft tall and often blows steam.

 The size of the cone and steam produces constant low-hearing sounds in the geyser.
 Monument Geyser is a great place to take a break from your busy day and relax.

 You can also find Monument Geyser on many maps of the city.
-If you’re looking for a unique experience that is off the beaten path, be sure to check out Monument Geyser.
+If you’re looking for a unique experience off the beaten path, be sure to check out Monument Geyser.

 See Related: What is the Cheapest Way to Travel Across the US?